ludivineConstanti/Pixiji/mdDocumentation/testingProblemList.md

 It works well, until I try to change state.
 Since I select the elements just after rendering the component, it always return them in this state.
 Therefore, it looks like nothing is updating when I interact with the elements (click on next button...), because I am still testing things on the elements on their initial state.
 => I could do the same thing as mentionned in the article above (one function per state and triggers the function before each test), but I liked the idea of defining the selectors all in one place, and not multiple times.
-=> I decided to make a function that returns the state individually, and call it whenever I need it
+=> I decided to make a function that returns the state individually, and call it whenever I need it.

+## Different results when it should be equal

+I saved the first state of a component (text content of the question) from one test (initial state, when the component just rendered), and the second from an other test (after the user clicks on an answer).
+The problem is that the text of a question is generated randomly, so it doesn't work if I take the value from 2 different tests because the Quiz component is rendered anew with every test, and the question randomly choosen again.

+## Jest is complaining that there's 2 elements, where there should be only one

+=> I didn't set up my functions properly, it always rendered the component, which works when I only want to test one state, but renders the component various times if I use various states inside of the same test (initial state, then click button...).

+=> I therefore decomposed my functions into smaller ones that I call step by step.